 On June 18, 2020, Canada requested authorization to suspend concessions and other obligations pursuant to Article 22.2 of the DSU on grounds that the United States had failed to inform the DSB of its intention with respect to implementation of the recommendations and rulings in accordance with Article 21.3 or DSU or to propose a reasonable period of time comply.
 On June 26, 2020, the United States objected to Canada's request, referring the matter to arbitration pursuant to Article 22.6 of the DSU.
 In August 2020, the WTO notified the parties that the arbitration would be carried out by the original panelists who heard the dispute.
-The arbitration proceedings are ongoing.
+A virtual hearing was held with the parties in September 2021.